 The center is home to Fountain View Fitness, Carol Stream’s newest fitness facility.
-Membership includes access to the 7500 square foot fitness center, the indoor running track, lap swim, fitness classes, aqua fitness classes, open gym, saunas, premium locker rooms and Kids Zone child care while you work out.
+Membership includes access to the 7500 square foot fitness center, the indoor running track, lap swim, fitness classes, aqua fitness classes and open gym.

 Bring your family to Fountain View for fun in the water during designated Leisure Swim Hours, or purchase a pool-only membership for lap swim – two lanes in the 25 yard lap pool will be kept open for lap swimming any time the pool is open.
 Youth and adult swimming lessons are also available.
 The center also features a therapy pool.